MarcoL-Forge/hcl-forge/PACKAGES.md

 Current limitations:
 - nested labeled blocks are not supported in selectors yet
+- selector parsing is dot-delimited, so it is intentionally simple and does not yet model full Terraform addresses
 - no block addition or block removal yet

 ### `internal/playbook`